-- 1. Member States shall take the measures necessary to enable: - (a) all electricity producers and electricity supply undertakings established within their territory to supply their own premises, subsidiaries and eligible customers through a direct line; - (b) any eligible customer within their territory to be supplied through a direct line by a producer and supply undertakings. - 2.
-Member States shall lay down the criteria for the grant of authorisations for the construction of direct lines in their territory.
-These criteria must be objective and non-discriminatory. - 3.
-The possibility of supplying electricity through a direct line as referred to in paragraph 1 shall not affect the possibility of contracting electricity in accordance with Article 31. - 4.
-Member States may make authorisation to construct a direct line subject either to the refusal of system access on the basis, as appropriate, of Article 31 or to the opening of a dispute settlement procedure under Article 36.
+- 1. Member States shall take the necessary measures to enable: - (a) natural gas undertakings established within their territory to supply the eligible customers through a direct line;

+- (b) any such eligible customer within their territory to be supplied through a direct line by natural gas undertakings. - 2.
+In circumstances where an authorisation (e.g. licence, permission, concession, consent or approval) is required for the construction or operation of direct lines, the Member States or any competent authority they designate shall lay down the criteria for the grant of authorisations for the construction or operation of such lines in their territory.
+These criteria shall be objective, transparent and non-discriminatory. - 3.
+Member States may make authorisations to construct a direct line subject either to the refusal of system access on the basis of Article 34 or to the opening of a dispute-settlement procedure under Article 40.